incident-ingesting

 severity-p<N>) - Link to escalation brief, runbook, or postmortem artifact written to disk

-Always ask before writing back to Jira — do not update tickets automatically.
+Always explicitly ask before writing back to Jira — unless the user specifically directed you to update the ticket.

 Constraints